-We were rather intrigued this month when we received
+We were rather intrigued this month when we received the mail a letter from a man who wished to be takon the staff of our new er from the truth.

-the mail a letter from a arman who wished to be takon the staff of our new "Prohilbation Hospital".
+"Prohilbation Hospital".
 Of course we knew at once that she meant the Manitoba Rehabilitation Hospital, which the Sanatorium Board expects to open in Winnipeg this spring.
 Still, after a good chuckle, we began to think that the letter is perhaps indicative of the public confusion that has arisen around the term "rehabilitation".

-It may be a popular belief that rehabilitation is a new, highfaluting word invented in modern times by egg-head doctors and therapists, and perhaps some well-meaning laymen, who wished to describe a new trend in medicine. tually nothing could be fareer from the truth.
+It may be a popular belief that rehabilitation is a new, highfaluting word invented in modern times by egg-head doctors and therapists, and perhaps some well-meaning laymen, who wished to describe a new trend in medicine. 'tually nothing could be far-

-The Habilitation is a very old by d which has been in use in the English language since the Middle Ages, and had its origins in antiquity.
+Rehabilitation is a very old d which has been in use in the English language since the Middle Ages, and had its origins in antiquity.